unveiler-io/developer-website/blog/2020-09-19-Building-a-React-Native-app-with-verified-location-from-scratch.md

 <!--truncate-->

+The resulting source code of the app we will build here can be [found on Github](https://github.com/ClaimR/blog-builing-a-rn-app).

 ## Setup Development Environment

 If you already have developed React Native apps before on Android on your development workstation, then you should be able to skip this step.